 - In calculating interest, the first day is the day after the due date of payment.

 - Interest should be calculated only on unpaid amounts.

 - If the claimant has paid the respondent's share (or part of the respondent's share) of the adjudication fees, the claimant may complete section 3.

 - The claimant must complete the declaration at the foot of the application form.

 - If the claimant is a company then an officer duly authorised by the company should complete the application form.

-- The application can be made by lockbox, post, fax or email.
+- The application can be made by post, fax or email.

 In order to secure court judgement for the adjudicated amount, the claimant must file the adjudication certificate (with an affidavit of debt) in any court of competent jurisdiction.

-Please move to the next step on the Victorian flowchart" being "Court Registrar enters Judgement of Adjudication Certificate.
+Please move to the next step on the Victoria flowchart" being "Court Registrar enters Judgement of Adjudication Certificate.
 Enforcement of Court Decision.
 Payment Process under the Act complete".